stevenselcuk/palamut/README.md

 ### 1.1.0
 * Released: May 2, 2019
 Building task has been added.
 Use `npm run build`.
 Files and folders appears in `./build`

+### 1.1.1
+* Released: Apr 28, 2020
+Deps have been updated to latest versios

 ## Palamut The companion Plugin